jxcodes/yellicode-java-extension/docs/api.md

 * options: [MethodOptions](#method-options)

    An optional MethodOptions object.
-### CSharpWriter.writeInterfaceBlock(definition, contents) : this
+### JavaWriter.writeInterfaceBlock(definition, contents) : this
 Writes a block of code, wrapped in an interface declaration and opening and closing brackets.
 This function does not write interface members.
 Writes a block of code, wrapped in an interface declaration and opening and closing brackets.
 This function does not write interface members.
 * definition: [InterfaceDefinition](#interface-definition)

    The interface definition.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the interface contents.
-### CSharpWriter.writeInterfaceBlock(iface, contents, options) : this
+### JavaWriter.writeInterfaceBlock(iface, contents, options) : this
 Writes a block of code, wrapped in an interface declaration and opening and closing brackets.
 This function does not write interface members.
 Writes a block of code, wrapped in an interface declaration and opening and closing brackets.
 This function does not write interface members.
 * iface: Interface

    The interface.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the interface contents.
 * options: [InterfaceOptions](#interface-options)

    An optional InterfaceOptions object.
-### CSharpWriter.writeInterfaceMethod(operation, options) : this
+### JavaWriter.writeInterfaceMethod(operation, options) : this
 Writes a method declaration without a body.
 * operation: Operation
 * options: [MethodOptions](#method-options)
-### CSharpWriter.writeMethodBlock(method, contents) : this
+### JavaWriter.writeMethodBlock(method, contents) : this
 Writes an indented block of code, wrapped in a method declaration and opening and closing brackets.
 Writes an indented block of code, wrapped in a method declaration and opening and closing brackets.
 * method: [MethodDefinition](#method-definition)

    The operation for which to write the method.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the operation contents.
 This callback will not be invoked if the method is abstract.
-### CSharpWriter.writeMethodBlock(operation, contents, options) : this
+### JavaWriter.writeMethodBlock(operation, contents, options) : this
 Writes an indented block of code, wrapped in a method declaration and opening and closing brackets.
 Writes an indented block of code, wrapped in a method declaration and opening and closing brackets.
 * operation: Operation

    The operation for which to write the method.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the operation contents.
 This callback will not be invoked if the method is abstract.
 * options: [MethodOptions](#method-options)

    An optional MethodOptions object.
-### CSharpWriter.writeMethodDeclaration(definition) : this
+### JavaWriter.writeMethodDeclaration(definition) : this
 Writes a method declaration without a body.
 Use this function to generate interface methods.
 Writes a method declaration without a body.
 Use this function to generate interface methods.
 * definition: [MethodDefinition](#method-definition)

    The method definition.
-### CSharpWriter.writeMethodDeclaration(operation, options) : this
+### JavaWriter.writeMethodDeclaration(operation, options) : this
 Writes a method declaration without a body.
 Use this function to generate interface methods.
 Writes a method declaration without a body.
 Use this function to generate interface methods.
 * operation: Operation